hashgraph/hedera-mirror-node/docs/design/nft.md

 - GET `/api/v1/tokens/{id}/nfts` will list basic information of all NFTs for a given token.
   - NFTs should only display if the token has not been deleted (e.g. `token.deleted` is false) Otherwise, display empty list.
+  - `account_id` should not display when the NFT has been deleted.
   - This endpoint should return a 409 for `FUNGIBLE` tokens with a message that indicates users should go to `/api/v1/tokens/{id}/balances`.